ceph/ceph/doc/rbd/libvirt.rst

    **NOTE:** The username is ``libvirt``, not ``client.libvirt``.

-Once you have configured the VM, you can start it and begin using the Ceph block device.
+Once you have configured the VM for use with Ceph, you can start the VM and begin using the Ceph block device within your VM.

 .. _AutoGen: http://www.gnu.org/software/autogen/